Position: Many generalization measures for deep learning are fragile: Training-hyperparameter fragility

 The contrasting behavior of the path-norm measure appears to mirror the simpler, analytically tractable case for linear regression.
 In that setting, for a fixed $\ell_r$ weight norm, qualitatively different scaling of the norm with sample size obtains depending on the $\ell_p$‑minimizer.
-More precisely, with $p \in [1,2]$, the $\ell_r$ weight norm is monotonic in $n$ if $r \leq 2(p-1)$ and plateaus if $r \leq 2(p-1)$~~\citep{zhang2025closed}.
+More precisely, with $p \in (1,2]$, the $\ell_r$ weight norm is monotonic in $n$ if $r \leq 2(p-1)$ and plateaus if $r > 2(p-1)$~\citep{zhang2025closed}.
 This implies that fixing \emph{which} norm you measure does not fix its learning‑curve scaling, because the solution selected by optimization—through implicit (or explicit) bias, e.g., favoring different $\ell_p$‑minimizers—can induce different sample‑size scalings of that same norm.
 This change in qualitative behavior was also illustrated in diagonal linear networks where the implicit bias can be tuned by varying the learning dynamics~\cite{zhang2025closed}.
-For the more complex setup of path-norm for \textsc{ResNet‑50} on FashinMNIST in Fig.~\ref{fig:lcfrag}, the optimizer and learning‑rate choices may analogously shift the deep model’s implicit bias, toggling the path‑norm scaling between monotone and U‑shaped, just as was seen for linear regression and deep linear networks.
+For the more complex setup of path-norm for \textsc{ResNet‑50} on FashionMNIST in Fig.~\ref{fig:lcfrag}, the optimizer and learning‑rate choices may analogously shift the deep model’s implicit bias, toggling the path‑norm scaling between monotone and U‑shaped, just as was seen for linear regression and deep linear networks.

-See App.~\ref{app:all-measures} for precise definitions for the measures we consider as well as further experiments, including the same stress test across Frobenius, margin, spectral, PAC‑Bayes, and VC‑style proxies.
+See App.~\ref{app:all-measures} for precise definitions for the measures we consider as well as further experiments, including the same stress test across Frobenius, margin, spectral, PAC‑Bayes, and VC‑style proxies\footnote{All experiments in this work are fully reproducible with minimum hardware requirements.
+The anonymized code can be found at \url{https://anonymous.4open.science/r/Prior_bound-8A6C/}.}.